argentsea/docfx/tutorials/configuration.md

 * The query arguments indicate that it is read-only data fetch.
 * The read connection is different than the write connection.
 * The query handler returns a null object (i.e. a parameter attribute is marked *required* but the database value is (db) null or a custom handler returns null).

+> [!TIP]
+> You can easily have distinct Read and Write database connections for your non-sharded database connections too.
+Simply define two connections, one for read access and the other for write access.
+In your code, select the Read connection or Write connection as appropriate.

 ### The Shard Identifier Type